Pinafore/fact-repetition/note.md

 # Improve Human Learning with Representation + Spaced Repetition

+## 03-07-2020
+- in simulation, the probability of the card being correct should start with estimated from Roger's data then grow with reptition

 ## 03-06-2020
-x dist_time is wrong, very large values
-- how come timedelta is negative? timedelta is negative when card.date is earlier than user.last_study_date[card.card_id]
+x dist_time is wrong, very large values x how come timedelta is negative? timedelta is negative when card.date is earlier than user.last_study_date[card.card_id]
-- check topic assignment, not just topic-word dist
-- maybe card date should be a field but not stored in DB, so is user date
-- flashcard should be renamed to schedule_request
+- check topic assignment, not just topic-word dist x maybe card date should be a field but not stored in DB, so is user date x flashcard should be renamed to schedule_request

 ## 03-25-2020
 - finalze LDA on Quizbowl